mahdiit/Gufel.QrRender/README.md

  using var svgRenderer = new SvgQrCode(app.GetRequiredService<IResourceRepository>());
  svgRenderer.SetQRCodeData(qrCodeData);
 ```
-to complete creation of hight quality vector qrcode you need to pass [options](/Asset/graphics.md) or template. simple way is predefined template.
+to complete creation of high quality vector qrcode you need to pass [options](/Asset/graphics.md) or template. simple way is predefined template.
 see [template list](/Asset/template.md)
 ```csharp
 svgRenderer.GetGraphic(templateId: 1).SvgContent
 ```
 ## Convert Helper
-there are 3 helpers for converting svg content to pdf or png and each of them has pros and cons and there is Commercial Library that can help. in this library use free/open source and fast solution.
+there are 3 helpers for converting svg content to pdf or png and each of them has pros and cons and there is a commercial library that can help. in this library use a free/open source and fast solution.

 | Method       | Platform           | Free | Quality    |
 | ------------ | ------------------ | ---- | ---------- |